LakshmiHadi/project/README.md

 - **Personalization**: Receive recommendations based on listening history and preferences.
 - **Social Features**: Follow other users, share playlists, and see what friends are listening to.

+- The Playlist
+The Playlist sequences (plays) all elements of the project to make the final song.
+The Playlist window is a stack of multi-purpose 'Clip Tracks' that can hold Pattern Clips, Audio Clips and Automation Clips.
+Unlike most other sequencers, the Playlist tracks are not bound to a single instrument, audio recording or even Clip type.
+You can put any Clip type anywhere and even overlay Clips.
+Clips function like notes in the Piano roll.
+When the play-head reaches a Clip, FL Studio plays whatever the Clip instructs it to do.
+This also means Clip Tracks are not bound to Mixer tracks, rather Channel Rack to Mixer routing of instruments used by Clips decides the Mixer track/s that are used.

+By default Instrument Channels are bound to Mixer tracks, not Playlist tracks.
+For example, a single Pattern Clip on a single Playlist track, could trigger every Channel Rack instrument, and so all Mixer tracks if they were routed accordingly.
+If you want to simulate traditional sequencer workflow you can use 'Track Mode'.
+Do this by dropping Instruments or Samples on Playlist Track headers to create a link from the Instrument Channel <> Playlist <> Mixer.
+Any Change to name or color will ripple through this chain.
+Playlist tracks linked this way are known as Instrument or Audio Tracks depending on what the Channel Instrument is, an Instrument or Audio Clip.
+NOTE: This is mainly a visual/organizational feature, and the Instrument Channel will still respond to Pattern Clips on other Playlist tracks.